mrc-ide/threemc/README.md

 To see how `threemc` works for a simple example, please see the relevant vignette.

+## Development steps ##

+- Make changes in a new branch,
+- Run checks (requires `goodpractice` package).
+Also documents functions with `devtools::check()`.
+These checks can be run directly from the script `scripts/goodpractice.R` or from the command line with `make goodpractice` (use `make goodpractice_vignette` if making changes to vignettes, which are very slow to build),
+- When branch is ready for merging create a PR and add a reviewer,
+- Ensure that the version number has been updated according to semantic versioning and add a news item describing the change, and
+- Reviewer should check code and ensure the build passes on Buildkite before merging.

 ## License

 MIT © Imperial College of Science, Technology and Medicine